PavanYellathakota/detoxify-telugu/README.md

 ## 🧭 Overview

-**Detoxify-Telugu** is a thoughtful platform designed to detect toxic content across Telugu, Tenglish, and English social media inputs.
-The system supports both **binary** (toxic vs. non-toxic) and **multi-class** classification modes, enabling users to train, evaluate, and predict toxicity in an end-to-end pipeline powered by **BERT-based transformer models**.
+**Detoxify-Telugu** is a thoughtful platform designed to detect toxic content across Telugu, Tenglish (Telugu-English code-mixed), and English social media inputs.
+It supports binary (Toxic vs. Non-Toxic) and multi-class (11 toxicity types + "none") classification using fine-tuned BERT-based models.
+The end-to-end pipeline, powered by a Streamlit UI, enables technical and non-technical users to scrape, annotate, train, evaluate, and predict toxicity with ease.

 This platform empowers both technical and non-technical users with:

-* Intuitive UI for training/evaluation/prediction
+* Intuitive UI for data annotation, cleaning, model training, and evaluation.
-* Real-time toxicity detection via text/CSV
+* Real-time and batch toxicity detection via text or CSV inputs
-* Keyword-based auto annotation
+* Keyword-based auto-annotation for efficient labeling
 * Data scraping from YouTube

 ---